 Punch down dough and let rise again until doubled.
 Knead by hand a few times and then turn out onto a lightly floured board

 Divide the dough into three equal pieces and braid.
-Shape into an oblong loaf and place on a parchment-lined pan.
+Shape into an oblong loaf and place on a parchment-lined baking pan.
 Or shape into a circle, joining the ends, and place in a greased 10-inch tube pan.

 Cover with greased plastic wrap and let rise in a warm place until almost doubled.